dxin16/temp-turner-rn/README.md

  - `npm install --save react-native-webview`
     - This is to access the camera, which will stream to an IP address on the local network.
  - The first two are links because they have multiple dependencies that need to be installed.

+Some packages aren't listed, I will look into a more automated way for this.

 After installing the necessary packages, call `npx pod-install` to install pods for IOS.
 Then call `npx react-native run-ios` and/or `npx react-native run-android` depending on which emulators you have available.